GrumpyOldTroll/wicg-multicast-receiver-api/explainer.md

-   That said, the data could for example be built out of encrypted segments, and the receiver could construct those segments and feed them into a player that provides its own guarantees about key control.
+   That said, the data could for example be built out of encrypted segments, and the receiver could construct those segments and feed them into a player that provides its own guarantees about key control, as many existing DRM systems do.

    Nothing prevents the data from being encrypted, it is entirely possible and likely for some use cases.
    But nothing in this architecture provides or requires encryption for the transported data.
+   This spec provides authenticated UDP payloads to the web app, and a different layer would have to understand the content of those payloads (including whether they hold encrypted data).

 ## Proposed Solution